 - In the form that appears, fill in the details of the class.

 It must contain either a Name or a Date/Time and can have both, but it must have one or the other.

 - Click OK.

 The newly created class appears in the section, as shown below.
 Repeat these steps for all of the classes you want to create.
 You can create classes at ANY time.
-Some may want to create classes ahead of time, some will want to wait until closer to the class occurring.
+Some may want to create classes ahead of time, some will want to wait until there is media to share to the class.
 The choice is yours.

-Let's say you're one of those people who does all of your course set up well in advance of the term.
+Let's say you're one of those people who does all of your course set up WAY in advance.
 Or even well in advance of one or more classes.
-You have created your classes; you have uploaded all of your presentations; you even added polling slides, knowing which presentations needed to have them for your upcoming classes.
+You have created your classes; you have uploaded all of your presentations; you even added polling slides, knowing which presentations needed them for your upcoming classes.
 You WANT to put the media into the classes you've created but you don't want students to view it yet.

 Never Fear!
 Echo360 has an answer for that!